Trigger one pipeline after another

 Previously, you may have navigated to the classic editor for your YAML pipeline and configured build completion triggers in the UI.
 While that model still works, it is no longer recommended.
 The recommended approach is to specify pipeline triggers directly within the YAML file.
 Build completion triggers as defined in the classic editor have various drawbacks, which have now been addressed in pipeline triggers.
 For instance, there is no way to trigger a pipeline on the same branch as that of the triggering pipeline using build completion triggers.

-security-lib-ci (the pipeline referenced by the pipeline resource).
+security-lib-ci (the triggering pipeline referenced by the pipeline resource).
 We want the

 # this is being defined in app-ci pipeline resources: pipelines: - pipeline: securitylib # Internal name of the source pipeline, used elsewhere within app-ci YAML # e.g. to reference published artifacts source: security-lib-ci # Azure Pipelines name of the source pipeline referenced project: FabrikamProject # Required only if the source pipeline is in another project trigger: true # Run app-ci pipeline when any run of security-lib-ci completes

 pipeline: securitylibspecifies the name of the pipeline resource, and is used when referring to the pipeline resource from other parts of the pipeline, such as pipeline resource variables.

 source: security-lib-cispecifies the name of the pipeline referenced by this pipeline resource.
 You can retrieve a pipeline's name from the Azure DevOps portal in several places, such as the Pipelines landing page.
-To configure the pipeline name setting, edit the YAML pipeline, choose Triggers from the settings menu, and navigate to the YAML pane.
+By default, pipelines are named after the repository that contains the pipeline.
+To update a pipeline's name, see Pipeline settings.

-If the triggering pipeline is in another Azure DevOps project, you must specify the project name.
+project: FabrikamProject- If the triggering pipeline is in another Azure DevOps project, you must specify the project name.
 This property is optional if both the source pipeline and the triggered pipeline are in the same project.

 # this is being defined in app-ci pipeline resources: pipelines: - pipeline: securitylib source: security-lib-ci trigger: branches: include: - releases/* exclude: - releases/old*

-If your filters aren't working, try using the prefix
+If your branch filters aren't working, try using the prefix

 refs/heads/.
 For example, use